ssrasmij/Expense-Tracking-System/README.md

-# Expense Management System
+# Expense Management/Tracking System

-This project is an **Expense Management System** that combines a **Streamlit frontend application** with a **FastAPI backend server**.
+This project is an **Expense Management/Tracking System** that combines a **Streamlit frontend application** with a **FastAPI backend server**.
 It allows users to efficiently track and analyze their expenses by date, category, and month.

 ---